 What visions come to mind when you think of the desert?
 Would you go on holiday there?
 Would you believe me if I said that the Namib Desert, or more specifically Sossusvlei, belongs at the top of your bucket list?
 It absolutely does, without a doubt.
 One of the oldest and most pristine and magnificently rugged landscapes on earth, the mind-blowing beauty of the Namib Desert has to be seen to be believed.

 When we think of the desert, most of us envision a stark, desolate, dry and harsh environment, right?
 Not the ideal holiday destination.
-The words often used to describe it, from bleak and barren, to boring (!) and devoid of life, couldn’t be further from the truth.
+The words often used to describe it, from bleak and barren, too boring (!) and devoid of life, couldn’t be further from the truth.
 The desert is an incredible place to explore, unwind, relax and reconnect with your inner child.

 I recently had the opportunity to travel to three of the most contrasting and enviable landscapes in Africa.
-From the tropical, turquoise waters of Mozambique to the vast, tree-dotted plains of Kenya’s Masai Mara to the captivatingly beautiful dunes of Sossusvlei in Namibia’s Namib Desert … it was a journey like no other and I count my lucky stars to be able to do what I do and call it ‘work’.
+From the tropical, turquoise waters of Mozambique to the vast, tree-dotted plains of Kenya’s Masai Mara to the captivatingly beautiful dunes of Sossusvlei in Namibia’s the Namib Desert … it was a journey like no other and I count my lucky stars to be able to do what I do and call it ‘work’.

 I have ‘worked’ at &Beyond for 12 years now and this was my first time (finally) visiting &Beyond Sossusvlei Desert Lodge.
 It blew me away.
 I can honestly, and rather sheepishly, admit that no words I have ever written about this lodge have truly done it justice.
 It is jaw-droppingly beautiful.
 The landscape is as astounding as it is limitless.
-It is a place where time really does stand still and your soul is enriched, not only by the scenery and solitude, but also by the soul-satisfying peace and quiet.
+It is a place where time really does stand still and your soul is enriched, not only by the scenery and solitude but also by the soul-satisfying peace and quiet.
 Oh, and the stars.
 It almost feels surreal, gazing up at the trillion twinkling lights that hover so close you feel like you can almost reach out and touch them.

 One day in the desert is not enough.
 I was there for three and certainly left wanting more.
 It is an enchanting playground for the young and young at heart, with the perfect mix of addictive adrenaline and soulful solitude.
-At &Beyond Sossusvlei Desert Lodge you really do experience adventure (or guilt-free relaxation should you prefer) by day and unashamed romance by night.
+At &Beyond Sossusvlei Desert Lodge, you really do experience adventure (or guilt-free relaxation should you prefer) by day and unashamed romance by night.

 This is mother nature’s masterpiece.
 Like a real-life Renoir painting unfolding right before your eyes, the desertscape is breathtaking.
 Each of the ten luxury stone and glass desert villas boasts a 180° panoramic view that’ll stop you in your tracks.
 The seemingly desolate and rocky, open terrain, which is cradled by rugged mountains and dotted by curious rock formations, stretches far out into the distance where it eventually meets those towering, world-famous terracotta dunes.
 The landscape is blissfully remote, almost moon or Mars-like, and the stark contrasts blend together harmoniously creating what can only be described as an uninterrupted impressionist painting.

 Like looking through a revolving kaleidoscope, the colours are forever changing as the sun casts light and shadow on the earth below, so be sure to watch the horizon at different times of the day to appreciate its enduring beauty.
 The dusty, golden brown terrain is interspersed with slate-coloured rocks and stark green and white tufts of dune grasses.
-At dusk, the rusty, ochre coloured dunes fade from a rich toffee or caramel hue to a deeper brown and the mountains slowly turn dusty rose and purple as the sun gently sets and the moon (and countless stars) start to emerge.
+At dusk, the rusty, ochre-coloured dunes fade from a rich toffee or caramel hue to a deeper brown and the mountains slowly turn dusty rose and purple as the sun gently sets and the moon (and countless stars) start to emerge.

 2. Stand in one of the oldest landscapes on the planet

 Just setting foot on what is hailed the world’s oldest living desert is a bucket list item in itself.
-Formed a mind-boggling 55 million years ago, the mighty Namib Desert is in fact the oldest desert on the planet.
+Formed a mind-boggling 55 million years ago, the mighty Namib Desert is, in fact, the oldest desert on the planet.
 Its wild, rugged splendour remains unchanged after all this time.
 It is the land that time forgot … a place where time stands still and timeless, captivating beauty surrounds you at all times.

 3. Discover life (and plenty of it) in the desert